andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Having `disable_joins` as a consistent pattern also helped with comprehension by the team, enabling "learn how it works once, then re-use it all over the codebase."

 Due to the increase in SELECT queries (and loss of join efficiency), the team had concerns about additional read query volume.
 Fortunately the team had a load testing tool in place and was able to verify through load testing that the additional read queries performed would not be a problem.
+With that said, over time we have replaced certain usages of disable_joins associations code with more targeted queries based on slow query logs or query cancellations.
+These queries are index supported, select minimal fields, and narrow ranges of rows by using batching.

 Here's a simple example using `Author` and `Post` models illustrating how `disable_joins: true` works:
 - Author (table_name: `authors`)